Student Code of Conduct | ser-ninos

 • Use of the school computer network for soliciting or purchasing commercial materials and /or services of any kind

-• Altering the software configuration or imaging or disabling security features of a on school-provided computer or computing device.
+• Altering the software configuration or imaging or disabling security features of a school-provided computer or computing device.

 • Use of the school computer network to engage in participation in hate groups